apache/incubator-weex/doc/source/faq.md

 ## Android only support `overflow:hidden`
 The `overflow` style in android is `hidden` and cannot be changed.
 This is the result of Android View framework.
 This only happens on Android, iOS will work as expected.

-## Android do not support emoji
-As Android NDK only supports Modified UTF-8, emoji is not support yet.
-Any attemp to use emoji may cause crash in case of lower than Android 6.0, and unexpected behavior when it is higher than 6.0.
-Only use Modified UTF-8, **do not** use emoji.

 ## How to get rid of 750 adaption and calculate width/height in real pixels？

 The deviceHeight and deviceWidth got in `this.$getConfig()` is the real device width/height in pixels, not the ones with 750-adapted.